skymethod/denoflare-docs/cli/configuration.md

 There are two ways to use the Denoflare CLI with a configuration file:

-- The CLI will automatically look for a `.denoflare` file in the current directory.
+- The CLI will automatically look for a `.denoflare` file in the current directory, or any parent directory.
+- Placing a shared `.denoflare` file in your home directory is an easy way to centralize all of your config.
 - You can specify a config file in another directory using the `--config` flag with an absolute path: e.g. `denoflare --config /path/to/my-config.jsonc`

 ## Example .denoflare File